Spot activity of LQ Hya from photometry between 1988 and 2011: Results

 The light curve amplitude $A$ has varied between 0.00 and 0.24 mag.
 The short-term variations are quite regular, but do not show any suggestive signs of cyclic behaviour.
 In particular, correlation between the independent $M$ and $A$ estimates is absent with the linear Pearson correlation coefficient being $r=0.10$.

-When the amplitude is at its lowest, the data is best described by a constant brightness model.
+When the amplitude is at its lowest, the data are best described by a constant brightness model.
 This indicates that occasionally the light curve of \object{LQ~Hya} reduces to such low amplitudes that the periodic variability is buried under the random observational errors and systematic errors introduced by the model.
 Physically this means a nearly total absence of spots or alternatively an axisymmetric spot distribution.

+For \object{LQ~Hya} we find two epochs with repeated constant brightness models, first during the years 1989--90 and later during 1996--98.
+During the first of these epochs the brightness of the star was sharply rising from a deep minimum (see Fig. \ref{cyc}).
+This means that there must have been a varying amount of starspots present and the constant brightness models are best understood as times of axisymmetric spot coverage.
+During the latter of these epochs the mean brightness of the star was near its maximum indicating a relative lack of spots.
 On the other hand, the maximum values of $A$ above 0.2 mag are a substantial indication of strongly concentrated spot activity.

 The variability of the light curve period $P$ seems to consist of random fluctuations.
 These could be caused by starspots randomly occurring on different latitudes having different rotation periods and thus tracing differential rotation.
 Alternatively they may be caused by changes in the light curve shape as some active regions decay and others form at different longitudes.
-Following the assumption that the random fluctuations are caused by differential rotation, they are used to give an estimate for the differential rotation of \object{LQ~Hya} in Sect. \ref{diffrot}.
+Following the assumption that the random fluctuations are caused by differential rotation, they are used to give an estimate for it in Sect. \ref{diffrot}.